Kenya Finance Bill protests: 20 June

 The third day of protests preceded a House sitting for the second reading of the Finance Bill.
 Thousands of Kenyans in 19 of the country's 47 counties, including the capital Nairobi and the cities and towns of Mombasa, Kisumu, Eldoret, Meru, Lodwar, Kakamega, Kisii, Nakuru, Nyeri, Nanyuki, and Kilifi, took to the streets again to urge MPs to vote against the bill during the parliamentary sitting held that day.

 The results of the parliamentary voting were 204 against 115, with the majority of MPs voting for the bill.

 In the week that led to the introduction of the bill, disgruntled youths leaked the phone numbers of the involved parliamentarians and bombarded them with calls and texts.
 They expressed dissent and urged them to reject the bill.

 In a graduation ceremony at Garissa University attended by President Ruto, people could be seen chanting "Reject Finance Bill 2024" as the presidential motorcade drove through the town.

 Security forces were deployed to contain the protests, and in a bid to disperse the protesters, the police used water cannons and tear gas against them.
 There were also allegations of the use of live ammunition against the protesters.
 As a result, more than 200 people were injured, with 8 considered to be in critical condition, according to the Kenya Red Cross Society.
 One protester was reported dead after being shot by a law enforcement officer.
 Another protester, who was injured during the protests after a tear gas canister hit him, died on 22 June 2024.

 In reaction to the killings of protesters, the youths declared "7 days of rage" and called for a national strike on 25 June to protest police brutality against fellow demonstrators.

 Seven days of rage

 Following the fatal shooting of Rex Kanyeki Masai and other protesters on 20 June, a series of protests dubbed "seven days of rage," took place from 21 to 27 June.
 Amnesty International reported numerous injuries and the use of excessive force by the police.
 According to their findings, at least five individuals succumbed to gunshot wounds, with thirty-one others sustaining injuries.
 Thirteen people were shot with live bullets, four with rubber bullets, and three were hit by launcher canisters.
 Additionally, eleven individuals suffered minor injuries.
 The organization also reported twenty-one cases of abductions and disappearances allegedly involving both uniformed and non-uniformed officers.
-Among those affected were individuals like Shadrack Kiprono and Kevin Monari, with some later released.
+Among those affected were individuals like Martin Kimunya, Shadrack Kiprono and Kevin Monari, with some later released.
 Additionally, over fifty-two arrests were made during this period.